enterstudio/ionic-phonegap-push-notification/README.md

 # Ionic-phonegap-push-notification

-Ionic-phonegap-push-notification app is an example mobile application which showcases three types of push notifications.
+Ionic-phonegap-push-notification app is an example mobile application which showcases three variations of push notifications in android.

 This application uses Google's messaging service (gcm) to send push notifications from a demo gcm service to our mobile app.

-The three types of notifications are:
+The three variations of notifications are:

- * notification with small icon
+ * notification with a small icon
  * notification with a large image and a small icon
  * notification with a large image